List of philosophical problems: Nature of God

 What is God like?
 Philosophers like John Stuart Mill and Aquinas addressed the question of what the nature of God is if God exists.
 Some of the key disagreements concern the doctrine of impassibility and the coherency of a maximally great being or properties like omnipotence.

 Epistemology of religion

 Can religious belief be justified?
 When?
 According to the Cambridge Dictionary of Philosophy, religious epistemology "investigates the epistemic status of propositional attitudes about religious claims."
 Philosophers like Kant, Kierkegaard, William James, and Alvin Plantinga have debated stances towards the epistemic status of religious belief like reformed epistemology, fideism, and evidentialism.

+Philosophy of sport

+Most valuable player problem

+The concept of the 'most valuable player' is discussed within the field of philosophy of sport.
+Philosophers Stephen Kershnar and Neil Feit argue that the concept of the MVP is a fundamentally vague concept, but yet valuable in that it promotes the active discussion of different types of excellence found within a specific sport and the weight to be assigned these types, thus leading to a gain for the discussants.
+Stephen Kershnar termed this vagueness the 'Most Valuable Player Problem'.
+He offered a solution to the problem but later recanted it, conceding that the problem remains unsolved.

 Ethics

 Moral luck

 The problem of moral luck is that some people are born into, live within, and experience circumstances that seem to change their moral culpability when all other factors remain the same.

 For instance, a case of circumstantial moral luck: a poor person is born into a poor family, and has no other way to feed himself so he steals his food.
 Another person, born into a very wealthy family, does very little but has ample food and does not need to steal to get it.
 Should the poor person be more morally blameworthy than the rich person?
 After all, it is not this person's fault that they were born into such circumstances, but a matter of "luck".

 A related case is resultant moral luck.
 For instance, two persons behave in a morally culpable way, such as driving carelessly, but end up producing unequal amounts of harm: two people drive while intoxicated, but one strikes a pedestrian and kills him, while the other does not.
 That one driver caused a death and the other did not is no part of the drivers' intentional actions; yet most observers would likely ascribe greater blame to the driver who killed (compare consequentialism and choice).

 The fundamental question of moral luck is how our moral responsibility is changed by factors over which we have no control.